Post-Meal Routine for Gas, Bloating & Acid Reflux at Night

 If stomach burning happens regularly, the “lie down too soon” habit is worth reviewing first.

 Hydration matters, but the way you drink can affect comfort when you’re prone to gas or reflux.
-Gulping large amounts can increase pressure for some people.
+Along with sipping slowly, focusing on balanced meals that include naturally fermented or probiotic-rich foods may support smoother digestion over time.

 Try these simple rules: